-When a young woman escapes her captor and contacts local law enforcement, a unit is dispatched which inevitably kills the serial killer.
+When a young woman escapes her captor and contacts local law enforcement, a unit is dispatched which ends up killing the serial killer.
 At the exact moment of the killer’s death, a happily married couple gives birth to a baby boy.
-While Miles seems like an ordinarily healthy baby boy, the new parents will soon learn that he has extraordinary intelligence.
-As the boy grows older, he begins displaying his extraordinary intelligence.
-He begins walking and talking much earlier than any child should, and (in the following years) he begins to require advanced education.
+While Miles seems like an ordinarily healthy baby boy, the new parents soon learn that he has extraordinary intelligence.
+He begins walking and talking much earlier than any child should, and in the following years, he begins to require advanced education.

 The Pros & Cons

 Edward Scarka (-3pts)

 Pro: Jackson Robert Scott (+8pts)

 Historically, horror filmmakers have struggled with finding child actors that can pull off their roles.
 In recent years, filmmakers have done a much better job of finding talented young actors for their movies.
 With that in mind, Jackson Robert Scott did a really good job with this movie.
 I remember thinking he did a good job in It, but this movie provided a lot more for him to work with, as he was a far more significant character here.

 In this movie, he was essentially playing two characters in the same body and I thought he did a great job of transitioning between the two.
 Miles was an innocent little boy in some scenes, and he was a creepy, murderous psychopath in others.
 The young actor made the two characters feel believable, and both felt like very distinct characters.
 A lot of the movie’s success depended on Jackson's ability to play this character, and he did a really good job with it.
 His emotion felt forced in a couple of scenes, but I thought this was the exception, not the rule.
 He was easily the best part of this movie, and it left me excited to see the young actor in future movies.